cccchien/cccchien.github.io/Options/Option Strategies/README.md

 ## Scenario 3

-If we are sure that when options expire, Taiwan Index will be away from 25,500 but isn't sure which direction it is.
+If we are sure that when options expire, Taiwan Index will be away from 25,500 but isn't sure which direction it will be.

 ## Scenario 4